 Empowering UNICEF to combat every danger

-“The reason I chose UNICEF for my donation was all the different projects the organization has across the globe,” said Sweety Sharma in a recent survey of supporters UNICEF USA conducted.
+“The reason I chose UNICEF for my donation was all the different projects the organization has across the globe,” said Sweety Sharma in a survey of supporters UNICEF USA conducted.
 “I give several times a year because UNICEF’s work is so important to children around the world,” said another monthly donor.
 “I want to be a part of that service in some small way.”

 Being part of a team

 “UNICEF USA monthly donors are our most engaged, most loyal supporters,” says Coello.
 “So we do our best to make them feel appreciated by keeping them thoroughly updated about the powerful impact they are having and showing them how much they matter to us.”
 In turn, monthly donors tend to be dedicated supporters.
 “Protecting children — giving them opportunities to play, learn, feel safer, heal — is critical to us,” explained another survey respondent, expressing a commitment that UNICEF USA’s Monthly Giving team seeks to match with personalized service.